 The southern portion of the anchorage north of the North Fairway is principally allocated to support moorings for the boatyards and brokerages located nearby.
 The northern portion of this anchorage is reserved for transient anchoring.

 This transient anchorage is separated from the mooring areas for several reasons.
 First and foremost is safety.
 A boat at anchor needs significantly more room to swing with the changes in wind and current than a boat on a mooring.
 Transient boaters are likely to be unfamiliar with the vagaries of Essex’s erratic and strong current flows.
 Consequently, the visitor is likely to misjudge the swing of a boat at anchor in the Essex mooring areas.
 This concern for safety, combined with a ready and plentiful supply of transient rental moorings, led to the designation of the northern portion for transient anchoring.
 In an anchorage as small as Essex, it is impractical to allow boats to anchor in the midst of other boats, which are moored to mushroom anchors or concrete blocks.
-Other forms of ground tackle are currently being used as well.
 The dramatic differences in swing radii alone would create a significant hazard.

+UPDATE 2018 – Additional forms of ground tackle are in use and HMC is studying uniform ground tackle alternatives.

 The three yacht clubs in Essex Village, the Museum at Steamboat Dock and the Chandlery, among them, maintain fourteen moorings, which are reserved for rental by visiting boats.
 These moorings plus the approximately six anchoring positions in the transient anchoring area, plus the moorings made available by local boaters who are away, have been sufficient to accommodate visiting boats on most occasions.